Ethical intuitionism: Inessential connotations

-However, none of these positions are essential to the view; most ethical intuitionists (such as G.E.
-Moore and W.D.
-Ross) simply happen to have held those views as well.
+However, none of these positions are essential to the view; most ethical intuitionists (such as G. E. Moore and W. D. Ross) simply happen to have held those views as well.

 Furthermore, intuitionists are often understood to be essentially committed to the existence of a special psychological faculty that reliably produces true moral intuitions.
 Few intuitionists, however, have explicitly required such a faculty exist, and some, such as Richard Price, would have explicitly denied it exists.

 Pluralism

-Secondly, sometimes the term "ethical intuitionism" is associated with a pluralistic, deontological position in normative ethics, a position defended by most ethical intuitionists, with Henry Sidgwick and G.E.
-Moore being notable exceptions.
+Secondly, sometimes the term "ethical intuitionism" is associated with a pluralistic, deontological position in normative ethics, a position defended by most ethical intuitionists, with Henry Sidgwick and G. E. Moore being notable exceptions.

 "Intuitivism"

-Robert Audi (2004, Ch.
-1) points out that in applied ethics, philosophers frequently appeal to intuitions to justify their claims, even though they do not call themselves intuitionists.
+Robert Audi points out that in applied ethics, philosophers frequently appeal to intuitions to justify their claims, even though they do not call themselves intuitionists.
 Audi hence uses the label "intuitivists" to refer to people who are intuitionists without labeling themselves as such.

 On this broad understanding of intuitionism, there are only a few ways someone doing moral philosophy might not count as an intuitionist.
 First, they might really refrain from relying on intuitions in moral philosophy altogether (say, by attempting to derive all moral claims from claims about what certain individuals desire).
 Second, they might deny foundationalism in favor of (say) coherentism.
 Third, they might be non-cognitivists, holding that moral "beliefs" aren't really beliefs at all.

 Rational intuition versus moral sense

-Some use the term "ethical intuitionism" in moral philosophy to refer to the general position that we have some non-inferential moral knowledge (see Sinnott-Armstrong, 2006a and 2006b)—that is, basic moral knowledge that is not inferred from or based on any proposition.
-However, it is important to distinguish between empiricist versus rationalist models of this.
-Some, thus, reserve the term "ethical intuitionism" for the rationalist model and the term "moral sense theory" for the empiricist model (see Sinnott-Armstrong, 2006b, pp. 184–186, especially fn.
-4).
+Some use the term "ethical intuitionism" in moral philosophy to refer to the general position that we have some non-inferential moral knowledge—that is, basic moral knowledge that is not inferred from or based on any proposition.
+However, it is important to distinguish between empiricist and rationalist models of this.
+Some, thus, reserve the term "ethical intuitionism" for the rationalist model and the term "moral sense theory" for the empiricist model.
 However, the terminology is not ultimately important, so long as one keeps in mind the relevant differences between these two views.

 Generally speaking, rationalist ethical intuitionism models the acquisition of such non-inferential moral knowledge on a priori, non-empirical knowledge, such as knowledge of mathematical truths; whereas moral sense theory models the acquisition of such non-inferential moral knowledge on empirical knowledge, such as knowledge of the colors of objects (see moral sense theory).